NOTE: This web site is out of date

 Your feedback will be really helpful to us for improving the course going forward.
 Thank you!

 - (we won't be able to reply, though)

 This course provides an introduction to developing applications for the Android mobile platform.

 - Prerequisite: CS 106B or equivalent.
 Java experience highly recommended.

 - Devices: Access to an Android phone and/or tablet recommended but not required.

 See Links page for some cheap tablet recommendations)

-- Videos?: We have low-quality video recordings of our lectures from last quarter, but we cannot promise video for every lecture this quarter nor that the videos will be high-quality.
+- Videos?: We have low-quality video recordings of our lectures from a recent quarter, but we cannot promise video for every lecture this quarter nor that the videos will be high-quality.

 Admission into the course is by application only.